moorepants/dissertation/control.rst

 Conclusion
 ~~~~~~~~~~

-A single track vehicle can be stablized and controlled by a variety of means.
+A single track vehicle can be stabilized and controlled by a variety of means.
 Controllers based on simplified dynamical models can potentially control more
 advanced linear and nonlinear models and/or real systems (i.e. steer into the
 fall).
 The roll stabilization is the critical tasks, as path following can't